 Best Apples for Applesauce

-Applesauce can pretty much be made from any apples, but we recommend picking a soft apple.
+This applesauce recipe can pretty much be made from any apple, but we suggest picking a soft apple.
 They cook down faster and are perfect for this recipe.
-You can even use two of our favorite apples for even more flavorful applesauce.

-We have family with apple trees, which means there are seasons where we have buckets and buckets of apples.
-Having this recipe on hand, you better believe we will be making applesauce weekly to have with breakfast, as an afternoon snack or in their lunches.
+We have a family with apple trees, which means there are seasons when we have buckets and buckets of apples.
+Having this easy applesauce recipe on hand, you better believe we will be making applesauce weekly to have with breakfast, as an afternoon snack, or in their lunches.

 How to Make Applesauce

 We are all about simple recipes, and this homemade applesauce recipe is just that!
-Plus, only 4 ingredients are needed: apples, no sugar added apple juice, apple pie spice and SPLENDA Naturals Stevia Sweetener.
+Plus, only 4 ingredients are needed: apples, water, cinnamon, and granulated sugar.

-PREP APPLES.
-Begin by peeling, coring and chopping your apples.
-From there, you will add them and the rest of the ingredients to a pot.
+PREP.
+Begin by peeling, coring, and chopping your apples.
+Add them and the rest of the ingredients to a pot.

 COOK.
-Cover and cook on low heat for about 20 minutes, stirring occasionally to prevent from sticking and until apples are tender.
+Cover and cook on low heat for about 20 minutes, stirring occasionally to prevent them from sticking, and until apples are tender.

 MASH.
-From there you will mash the apples to be the consistency you desire.
-If you like chunky applesauce, you can leave it as is, or mash until it’s a little more smooth.
+Mash the apples to the desired texture.
+For chunky applesauce, leave it as is, or mash it until it’s a little more smooth.

 PUREE.
-If you want super smooth applesauce, we recommend pouring this in batches into a blender or food processor and mixing until smooth.
-If it’s too thick, you may need to add just a bit more of the apple juice.
+For super smooth applesauce, we recommend pouring this in batches into a blender or food processor and mixing until smooth.
+If it’s too thick, you may need to add just a bit more apple juice.

 Here are some of our favorite recipes to use applesauce in: